juruen/rmapi/README.md

 ##  Remove a directory or a file

 Use `rm directory_or_file` to remove.
 If it's directory, it needs to be empty in order to be deleted.

+##  Move/rename a directory or a file

+Use `mv source destination` to move or rename a file or directory.

 # Run command non-interactively